traitecoevo/plant/doc/EBT.md

 ### Environmental feedback

-Individuals are assumed to interact indirectly via their influence on the availability of resources.
-The competition kernel describes the influence of an individual of size $m$ on the availability of resources for an individual of size $m^\prime$.
-To get the total influence of all individuals on the target individual requires integration over the density distribution $n$.
+Individuals are assumed to interact  via their influence on the availability of resources.
+A competition kernel is required, giving the influence of an individual on the availability of resources for another individual.
+To get the total influence of all individuals on the target individual requires integration of the competition kernel over the density distribution $n$.
 If there are $N$ different species or types in the system, then their combined effects must be summed.

-The approach outlined is very general and could potentially be tailored to suit a range of different systems where the evolutionary dynamics in a size-structured population are of interest.
-To do one would need to describe:
+The approach outlined is very general and can be tailored to suit a range of different systems.
+To do so we need to describe:
 \begin{itemize}
  \item the influence of an individual's size (state), its traits (type), and the availability of resources (environment) on the vital rates of growth, mortality and reproduction
  \item the dependence of resource availability on size-distribution of individuals within each species and their traits.
 \end{itemize}

-For plants, where we are interested in the effect of shading on growth, mortality and fecundity, we can define a function for the amount of light at height $z$ in a patch of age $a$:
+For plants, where we are interested in the effect of shading from other individuals on growth, mortality and fecundity, we can define a function for the amount of light at height $z$ in a patch of age $a$:

 \begin{equation} \label{eq:light}
 E(z,a) = \exp \left(-c_{ext}  \sum_{i=1}^{N} \int_{0}^{\infty} \phi(m) \, L(z, h(m)) \, n(x_i, m,a) \, dm \right), \end{equation}